sultania1ankit/projects/AVR/README.md

 ## AVR Walker (Incomplete)

+> This was my first attempt to learn more about embedded programming, i think that their is a ocean of proper documentaion for AVR controllers along with so many people on various forums to help you.\
+These documents contain my take on conecpts like bootloaders, makefile and compiliers.

 * UART_handle(Python) - Communication,Upload code via Bootloader
 * Bootloader - seprate handles for FLASH and EEPROM
 * Handles(Functions) for various peripherals